Hypoparathyroidism causes

 Congenital hypoparathyroidism

-- DiGeorge syndrome (caused by mutations in the TBX1 gene)
+- DiGeorge syndrome, which is caused by mutations in the TBX1 gene

-- hypoparathyroidism-retardation-dysmorphism syndrome (caused by mutations in the TBCE gene)
+- hypoparathyroidism-retardation-dysmorphism syndrome, or Sanjad–Sakati syndrome, which is caused by mutations in the TBCE gene

-- hypoparathyroidism-deafness-renal dysplasia syndrome, also called Barakat syndrome (caused by mutations in the GATA3 gene)
+- hypoparathyroidism-deafness-renal dysplasia syndrome, also called Barakat syndrome, which is caused by mutations in the GATA3 gene

-- Kenny-Caffey syndrome (caused by mutations in the FAM111A gene)
+- Kenny-Caffey syndrome, which is caused by mutations in the FAM111A gene

-- Kearns-Sayre syndrome, mitochondrial encephalopathy, and mitochondrial trifunctional protein deficiency syndrome (caused by mutations in genes that affect mitochondria, cellular structures used for energy production).
+- Kearns-Sayre syndrome, mitochondrial encephalopathy, and mitochondrial trifunctional protein deficiency syndrome, which are disorders caused by mutations in genes implicated in the function of mitochondria, the cellular structures used for energy production.

 Familial isolated hypoparathyroidism